 Supplemental Nutrition Assistance Program (SNAP) Outreach

 The Supplemental Nutrition Assistance Program (formerly called Food Stamps) helps low-income people and families buy the food they need for good health.
 SNAP benefits come in the form of a debit card that can be used to buy food at most grocery stores, and even some farmers’ markets.
 During the past year, Pennsylvania increased the income allowances for families, seniors and the disabled to qualify for SNAP from 130% of poverty to 160%.

 Unfortunately, it is estimated that up to one-third of those eligible for SNAP are not receiving benefits.
 To help more people apply for SNAP benefits, Second Harvest Food Bank operates a “Food Stamps Over the Phone” outreach service.
 Anyone in our service area can call this toll free hotline to find out if they are eligible for and to actually apply for SNAP Benefits.
 That toll free phone number is 1-866-203-3323.
 The Food Bank also works to increase awareness about SNAP through outreach at local food pantries, community fairs, health bureaus, and farmers’ markets.

-SUNShine Boxes are Second Harvest Food Bank’s distribution of food through the Commodity Supplemental Food Program (CSFP), a federally-funded program that is designed to improve the health and nutrition of low-income senior citizens, post-partum mothers, and children.
+The PA Senior Food Box Program is Second Harvest Food Bank’s distribution of food through the Commodity Supplemental Food Program (CSFP), a federally-funded program that is designed to improve the health and nutrition of low-income senior citizens, post-partum mothers, and children.
 A supply of staple foods, provided by the USDA, are packed into boxes and distributed once a month to registered participants.
 The boxes contain cereal, juice, canned vegetables and fruit, evaporated milk, pasta, peanut butter, protein (beef, chicken, or tuna), and cheese.